-The recently installed system will control algal blooms in a reservoir located in Peru.
-Our MPC-Buoy will help eliminate filter clogging issues, so the water can easily flow out of the reservoir.
+The recent algae control project in a Peruvian reservoir uses our MPC-Buoy to eliminate filter clogging issues, so that the water can easily flow out of the reservoir.

 Our customer is one of the largest gold mines in South America.
 Distinctly different wet season and dry season rainfall accumulations present unique challenges to the water balance process.
 With a commitment to social and environmental responsibility, the company treats excess water to a high standard and discharges it back into the environment.